aster-void/nixos-config/README.md

 6. run `nixos-rebuild switch`
 7. run `lefthook install` (optional, for development) (TODO: make a devshell)

+## Dirs

+`modules/`
+pluggable modules. works just by adding this to `imports` (i.e. no extra options to enable)

+`ext/`
+extend modules. doesn't have side effects unless the option is enabled.

 ## Things to do after

 - run `sudo waydroid init -s GAPPS -f` to activate waydroid